 At the same time, evolutionary ideas have provided a misguided “scientific” justification for racism.
 Darwin’s revolutionary book The Origin of Species by Means of Natural Selection has the subtitle The Preservation of Favoured Races in the Struggle for Life.
 Although Darwin used the term favoured races to refer to animals, his follow-up book, The Descent of Man, removed any doubt that he applied this same concept to humans and thought his “white race” was supreme.
 Darwin wrote about his belief that some people groups are more highly evolved than others.
 Throughout Descent, Darwin called dark-skinned people “degraded” and described them several times as “savages.”

 All of us, regardless of skin shade, are descended from Adam and Eve.
 In fact, in the Creation Museum’s first scene of its “walk through history,” we depict Adam as middle-brown in skin shade.
 (Note: we don’t say “color,” since everyone has the same basic color—just different shades.)
 All people groups developed over the past 6,000 years, with various eye shapes, skin shades (depending on the amount of the brown pigment called melanin), and so on.

-These are some of the main messages found in One Race One Blood, a book we coauthored with Dr. Charles Ware, president of Crossroads Bible College.
-We reconnected with Dr. Ware recently here at AiG, and invited him to speak to our staff earlier this month.
-Here is video of the 20-minute presentation he gave, titled “Grace Relations.”
+These are some of the main messages found in One Race, One Blood, a book we coauthored with Dr. Charles Ware, Executive Director of Grace Relations and Special Assistant to the President of The College of Biblical Studies.
+We reconnected with Dr. Ware here at AiG and invited him to speak to our staff earlier.
+Here is a video of the 20-minute presentation he gave, titled “Grace Relations.”